matejc/matejc.github.io/_cv/page1.md

 > 2006 - ...

 ## Learned
-> Knowledge of computer science (mainly computer arhitecture and programming in Java, C and assembler)
+> Knowledge of computer science (mainly computer architecture and programming in Java, C and assembler)

 ## Where